 An anterior dislocation and forced abduction of the shoulder joint appear to be common causes of axillary nerve injury in young people.

 An axillary nerve mononeuropathy is a rare event, occurring in about 0.3 to 6% of all brachial plexus injuries.
-Axillary nerve injuries constitute 6 to 10% of all brachial plexus injuries during shoulder surgery.
+Axillary nerve injuries constitute 6% to 10% of all brachial plexus injuries during shoulder surgery.
 Recent research showed that the risk of axillary nerve injury after glenohumeral dislocation increased with age.
-Approximately 65% of patients over 40 years of age were diagnosed by electromyography (EMG) with an axillary nerve lesion.
+Approximately 65% of patients over 40 were diagnosed by electromyography (EMG) with an axillary nerve lesion.
 Brachial neuritis has an estimated incidence of 1 to 3 per 100,000 annually with a female predilection.

 History and Physical

 The principle presenting symptoms are a weakness in glenohumeral abduction with or without numbness to the lateral shoulder area.
 Patients may also present with weakness in glenohumeral external rotation; however, this may not be apparent due to the ability of the infraspinatus.
 In patients presenting after dislocation or fracture, signs of trauma will be evident on physical exam.
-During external rotation and abduction, one may note weakness of the deltoid and teres minor muscles.
+During external rotation and abduction, one may note the weakness of the deltoid and teres minor muscles.

 A proper history is essential in determining the correct intervention necessary.
 At the very least, the provider should obtain information on symptom onset, palliative and provoking factors, quality of the symptoms, radiation of symptoms to other regions, the severity of pain (if applicable), and timing.
 Key questions to consider are trauma, focal weakness, numbness and tingling, cyanosis, limitations in the range of motion, and pain.

 The physical exam should begin with a visual inspection of the upper extremity, noting the presence or absence of trauma.
-The provider should palpate the ipsilateral neck and upper extremity for tenderness and muscle tone, followed by an evaluation of passive and active ranges of motion.
-Next, a neurologic exam focused on the axillary nerve and shoulder should also include an assessment of the spinal accessory, suprascapular, long thoracic, musculocutaneous, and radial nerves.
+The provider should palpate the ipsilateral neck and upper extremity for tenderness and muscle tone, followed by evaluating passive and active ranges of motion.
+Next, a neurologic exam focused on the axillary nerve and shoulder should also include assessing the spinal accessory, suprascapular, long thoracic, musculocutaneous, and radial nerves.
 Several specialty clinical tests that evaluate the deltoid and teres minor muscles exist that may guide providers during assessment for axillary nerve injury in the absence of trauma, muscle strain, or known tendinopathies.
 The swallow-tail, deltoid extension lag, and Bertelli tests have been used to examine deltoid muscle weakness.
 The external rotation lag, drop arm, and Patte tests evaluate the function of the teres minor muscle.